The best camping tarps for 2024: Your ultimate lightweight camping shelter, tested and rated

 A larger tarp will be more versatile and capable of being pitched in a broader range of shapes and designs.
 A particular benefit of larger tarps is the ability to use part of the tarp as a groundsheet, thus protecting your sleeping bag from the wet ground (and potentially negating the need to carry an extra bivvy bag).
 You should also have space to store your backpack and kit under the tarp.
 But remember that larger tarps will be heavier and bulkier.

-A good tarp will have 8 or more attachment points for guy lines and pegs, ensuring greater versatility and stability when it comes to pitching.
-A good tarp should also have ‘prop points’ - integrated grommets which house a trekking pole’s tip, thus helping to improve the stability of your tarp’s skeletal structure.
+A good tarp will have several attachment points for guy lines and pegs, which attach to the ground or nearby objects ensuring greater versatility and stability when it comes to pitching.
+A good tarp should also have ‘prop points’, which are integrated grommets that house a trekking pole’s tip, thus helping to improve the stability of your tarp’s skeletal structure.

 Best tarps reviewed and tested LFTO details